grant-oberle/wes-bos_js-30-day-challenge/readme.md

 # Notes from Grant

 This was a guided online challenge, focused on learning Javascript fundamentals.
 I followed along and occasionally added my own functionality.
-HTML files called `index-START` are files completed by me, and I had no part in files called `index-FINISH`.
+HTML files called `index-START` are files completed by me, and I had no part in files called `index-FINISHED`.